rimpaghosh96/University_of_Esssex_MSc/Fake_Reviews_Identification_Project/README.md

 This repository contains all the files related to the development of fake review identification project.

-code folder - It has all the code files source folder - It has all the source files output folder - It has all the output files
+code folder - It has all the code files<p>
+source folder - It has all the source files<p>
+output folder - It has all the output files<p>